-Nominations for the inaugural Dr. Peter B. R. Allen Lifetime Achievement in Health close November 9, 2020.
+The nomination period for the inaugural Dr. Peter B. R. Allen Lifetime Achievement in Health Award ends December 11, 2020.

 The new Dr. Peter B. R. Allen Lifetime Achievement in Health Award recognizes the contributions Albertans have made to improve the health-care system and patient outcomes.

 Eligible nominations are from across all care sectors, clinical backgrounds and designations, such as:

 - nurses who have provided, advocated and led improvements in care in emergency rooms or patient homes

 - doctors who have improved the way patients access care in their communities

 - health-care workers who have dedicated their lives to putting patients at the centre of their work with personalized, individual care, using cutting-edged techniques and advocating those techniques be made available to Albertans

 This award recognizes the extraordinary efforts and achievements of an Albertan who has dedicated their life to improving the health and well-being of people in this province.
 Eligible nominees may come from diverse backgrounds across all health sectors, clinical professions and designations.

 The nomination must demonstrate: